yugabyte/yugabyte-db/docs/content/latest/api/ycql/_index.md

 ## Introduction

-YCQL is a SQL-based flexible-schema API that is best fit for internet-scale OLTP apps needing a semi-relational API highly optimized for write-intensive applications as well as blazing-fast queries.
-It supports distributed transactions, strongly consistent secondary indexes and a native JSON column type.
+YCQL is a SQL-based, flexible-schema API that is best fit for internet-scale OLTP apps needing a semi-relational API highly optimized for write-intensive applications as well as blazing-fast queries.
+It supports distributed transactions, strongly consistent secondary indexes, and a native JSON column type.
 It has its roots in the [Cassandra Query Language (CQL)](http://cassandra.apache.org/doc/latest/cql/index.html).

 YCQL supports the following features.